netdata/netdata/docs/store/change-metrics-storage.md

 Storing metrics with the database engine is completely interoperable with [exporting to other time-series databases](/docs/export/integrate-exporting.md).
-With exporting, you can use the node's resources to surface metrics when [viewing dashboards](/docs/visualize/interact-dashboards-charts.md), while also archiving and preserving metrics elsewhere for further analysis, visualization, or correlation with other tools.
+With exporting, you can use the node's resources to surface metrics when [viewing dashboards](/docs/visualize/interact-dashboards-charts.md), while also archiving metrics elsewhere for further analysis, visualization, or correlation with other tools.

-If you don't want to always store metrics on the node that collects them, or you run ephemeral nodes without dedicated storage, you can use [streaming](/docs/stream/README.md).
+If you don't want to always store metrics on the node that collects them or run ephemeral nodes without dedicated storage, you can use [streaming](/docs/stream/README.md).
 Streaming allows you to centralize your data, run Agents as headless collectors, replicate data, and more.